 Explore PostgreSQL with client tools

-In this exercise you will download and install psql and Azure Data studio.
-If you already have Azure Data Studio installed on your machine you can jump ahead to Connect to Azure Database for PostgreSQL flexible server.
+In this exercise, you download and install psql and the Visual Studio Code Postgres extension.
+If you already have Visual Studio Code and its Postgres extension installed on your machine, you can jump ahead to Connect to Azure Database for PostgreSQL flexible server.

 Before you start

 You need your own Azure subscription to complete this exercise.
-If you do not have an Azure subscription, you can create an Azure free trial.
+If you don’t have an Azure subscription, you can create an Azure free trial.

 Create the exercise environment